 Solar hot water temperatures for 2007-2008

 The graph also shows the daily mean outside temperature and solar transmission as measured by our weather station.
 The top of tank temperatures are consistently well above the 100oF needed for adequately hot water.
 Our hot water has been nearly 100% heated by the Sun because we turned off the hot water heater pilot light.
 For the 2017-2018 season backup propane heating was not needed.

-> The hot water tank broke and was replaced in October 2019.
+The hot water tank broke and was replaced in October 2019.
 The new hot water tank has more insulation, so we no longer have an insulating blanket wrapped around it or extra insulation on top.
 As a result, the top of tank temperatures are lower than before for the same hot water temperature.
-From April 18 to May 5, 2020 the solar collector loop circulation was not working, perhaps due to an air bubble.
-During this time we burned propane in the hot water tank eight times for a total of 240 minutes.
+From April 18 to May 5 and July 8 to September 25, 2020 the solar collector loop circulation was not working due to a loose joint, which let air into the collector loop.
+During this time we burned propane in the hot water tank for 20.4 hours (our solar installer was quite busy that summer).